 Device enrollment

-Devices register with the Intune service through Entra ID.
-Enrollment happens automatically during Windows Autopilot setup.
-It also works via the Company Portal app or Apple DEP/ABM for iOS and macOS devices.
+Devices connect to the Intune service using Entra ID.
+Enrollment occurs automatically during the Windows Autopilot setup.
+It can also be done through:

 Policy delivery